siderolabs/talos/website/content/v1.3/talos-guides/discovery.md

 ## Registries

-Peers are aggregated from a number of optional registries.
+Peers are aggregated from enabled registries.
-By default, Talos will use the `service` registry, while `kubernetes` registry is not enabled.
+By default, Talos will use the `service` registry, while the `kubernetes` registry is disabled.
-Either one can be disabled.
 To disable a registry, set `disabled` to `true` (this option is the same for all registries):
 For example, to disable the `service` registry: